About COOL Classroom

 For more information about this project, please contact one of the following:

 - Kristin Hunter-Thomson, Program Coordinator, Institute of Marine & Coastal Sciences

 - Dr. Carrie Ferraro, Program Coordinator, Institute of Marine & Coastal Sciences

 - Janice McDonnell, Assistant Professor, Department of 4-H Youth Development

 - Dr. Ravit Golan Duncan, Assistant Professor, Graduate School of Education

-- Sage Lichtenwalner, Web Developer and Data Translator, Institute of Marine & Coastal Sciences
+- Sage Lichtenwalner, Research Programmer, Institute of Marine & Coastal Sciences